 Audit grades are not to be used as a substitute for a failing grade.

 Audited courses may not be used to fulfill academic requirements.

 A student having an error in a final course grade should contact the instructor and the Registrar's Office as soon as possible but no later than one month after the beginning of the next semester.
+In case of a grade dispute, students should follow the Academic Grievance Policy.
 Graded student work (exams, papers, homework, etc.) which has not been returned to the student should be retained by the instructor of record for at least one month after the beginning of the next semester or until existing disputes have been resolved.